peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>java.lang.IllegalStateException</code> - This object is not an array or map.

 * <code>java.lang.IllegalArgumentException</code> - This object is an array and the index is less than 0 or at least the size of the array.

-* <code>java.lang.NullPointerException</code> - The parameter "value" is null (as
- opposed to CBORObject.Null).
+* <code>java.lang.NullPointerException</code> - The parameter "value" is null (as opposed to CBORObject.Null).

 ### set
     public void set​(int index, CBORObject value)
-Gets the value of a CBOR object by integer index in this array or by integer key in this map.
+Sets the value of a CBOR object by integer index in this array or by integer key in this map.

 **Parameters:**

-* <code>index</code> - Zero-based index of the element, or the integer key to this map.
+* <code>index</code> - Index starting at 0 of the element, or the integer key to this map.
 (If this is a map, the given index can be any 32-bit signed integer, even a negative one.).